 The dating or fraternization policy adopted by an organization reflects the culture of the organization.
-Employee-oriented, forward-thinking workplaces recognize that one of the places that employees meet their eventual spouse or partner is at work.
+Employee-oriented, forward-thinking workplaces recognize that one of the places where employees meet their eventual spouse or partner is at work.

 The key to a fraternization policy is to minimize the impact of the things that can go wrong in the workplace while maximizing the powerfully positive aspects of employee relationships.
-You also want to identify the relationships that are forbidden because of their potential impact at work.
+You also want to identify relationships that are forbidden because of their potential impact at work.